siamak-amo/my-small-c-projects/README.md

 6. `ring_buffer.c`  Ring Buffer
 7. `tape_mem.c`  Tape like memory allocator

+---

 ### permugen.c
 Permutation Generator

-to generate word lists for fuzzing based on given seeds
+to generate word lists for fuzzing based on some given seeds

 ### buffered_io.h
-Helps to buffer the IO calls like `putc`, `puts`, etc. to reduce number of `write` syscall so having better performance.
+Helps to buffer the IO calls like `putc`, `puts`, etc.

+to reduce number of `write` syscall so having better performance.

 this file is a dependency for `permugen.c`

+---

 ### leven.c
 Levenshtein Distance algorithm